nirfana/R-project/2. UNHCR Refugees Data/README.md

+You can read the analysis reports directly by downloadig the html file and open it in your browser.

 # Data Source
 UNHCR has created the refugees R package designed to facilitate access to the data within the Refugee Data Finder.
 It provides an easy-to-use interface to the datasets, which cover forcibly displaced populations, including refugees, asylum-seekers and internally displaced people, stateless people, and others over a span of more than 70 years.